mjordan/larkm/README.md

 1. The client's IP address is registered in the `trusted_ips` configuration setting, and
 1. The client provides an "Authorization" request header containing an API key registered in the `api_keys` configuration setting.

-Both of these conditions must be met.
-If they are not, clients will receive a `403` response.
+Both of these conditions must be met (unless `trusted_ips` is empty, e.g. during testing).
+If both conditions are not met, clients will receive a `403` response.

 Requests for simple ARK resolution, including requests that contain `?info`, are not restricted.